 New revised Bus Network Map is available at mbta.com/BNRD.

 BOSTON – Today the MBTA released a revised Bus Network Map, which is also available at mbta.com/BNRD.
 The Revised Network Map was developed based on feedback received on the Draft Bus Network Map released in May 2022.
-The next meeting will be December 8th at 6 pm, find more information here.

 “We are pleased with the progress made by the MBTA to improve bus service for riders after launching Bus Network Redesign, and reaching out to customers and community leaders for feedback through public meetings, in-person contact, and online engagement,” said Transportation Secretary and CEO Jamey Tesler.
 “These transformative changes for bus riders included within the Revised Map reflect where people want to travel in today’s world to critical destinations like schools, retail areas, hospitals, and senior centers.
 The Bus Network Redesign Project continues to build upon the MBTA’s efforts to invest in better, more equitable transit.”

 “We listened to our riders during the public feedback process, and we’re excited to today share the revised and redesigned bus network map that incorporates and reflects the many thousands of comments we received,” said MBTA General Manager Steve Poftak.
 “This new and revised bus network continues to represent bold improvements to the MBTA bus system, and provides more equitable service to our current and future riders.
 With the goal of modernizing the bus network through this redesign, this revised map also preserves direct rides to many locations throughout the service area, improves access to critical services like hospitals, and provides 25% more service than the existing network.
 We thank our community of riders for sharing their comments with us and helping us to shape the future of MBTA bus service.”